 Application Process and Step-by-Step Guide

-1. If you are interested in the GE3 program, please reach out to firstname.lastname@example.org to set up an initial appointment with our Manager of Global Programs Colby Hepner.
-He will go over navigating partner websites, program timelines, requirements, application process for the exchange
+1. If you are interested in going to one of these schools, please reach out to firstname.lastname@example.org to set up an initial appointment with one of our staff members.
+They will go over navigating partner websites, program timelines, requirements, application process for the exchange

 2. Students will then review the partner school's website to determine if they will be offering the types of courses they wish to take in order to stay on track for graduation.
 While many of the courses within participating schools are taught in English, some are not.
 Students are required to conduct their own personal research via the schools websites to find out if the courses they want to take are taught in English.
 We recommend reviewing 2-3 schools course catalogs and submitting all possible courses to be evaluated.